shlafferty/python_mongodb_blog/README.md

 ### Installing

-* You can simply download a ZIP of the files needed or clone the repository to the directory you would like to work in
+* You can simply download a ZIP of the files or clone the repository to the directory you would like to work in
 ```
 git clone https://github.com/shlafferty/python_mongodb_blog.git
 ```